raspberrypilearning/durham-quiz/en/quiz1/question_17.md

 legend: Question 17 of 24
 ---

-You use this script to control what happens when a sprite touches a button:
+You use this script to control what happens when a sprite touches a button

 ```blocks3
 when flag clicked